kg583/Kilogram/README.md

 * Lily pads can only be fished as junk in swamps

+#### Hero of the Village Gifts

+* Cartographers now offer compasses
+* Clerics now offer XP bottles
+* Fishermen now offer pufferfish and tropical fish
+* Librarians now offer paper
+* Toolsmiths now offer only iron tools, and do not offer axes
+* Weaponsmiths now offer iron swords, and do not offer stone axes

 #### Mobs

 * Elder guardians drop 1 Heart of the Sea